-State: AK

-FFY: 2014

-1. Calendar year of the coverage study: 2011

-2. a.
-Unweighted percent coverage found: 93.03% b.
-Weighted percent coverage found: 93.74% c.
-Number of outlets found through canvassing: 201 d.
-Number of outlets matched on the list frame: 187
+- 1. Calendar year of the coverage study: 2014 - 2. a.
+Unweighted percent coverage found: 95.62% - b.
+Weighted percent coverage found: 95.62% - c.
+Number of outlets found through canvassing: 251 - d.
+Number of outlets matched on the list frame: 240 - a.

-3. a.
 Describe how areas were defined. (e.g., census tracts, counties, etc.)

-Alaska is comprised of 158 census tracts.
-The 158 census tracts were rezoned into 80 sampling areas by merging census tracts based on the following guidelines:
+The CY 2014 coverage study sampling areas were generally the same as those used for the CY 2011 coverage study, with some adjustments reflecting the 2010 US Census data.
+For both coverage study years, the sampling areas were defined based on census tracts or merged census tracts.
+The following guidelines were used for merging census tracts:

-1. All census tracts with 2 or fewer outlets were merged with one or more adjacent tracts.
+- 1. All census tracts with 2 or fewer outlets were merged with one or more adjacent tract(s).

-2. All census tracts with 3 or 4 outlets were considered for merging with one or more adjacent tracts; most of these were merged with adjacent tracts.
+- 2. All census tracts with 3 or 4 outlets were considered for merging with one or more adjacent tract(s); most of these were merged with adjacent tracts.

-3. For 1. and 2. above, the following factors were considered when determining which adjacent tracts would be merged into a sampling area:
+- 3. For 1. and 2. above, the following factors were considered when determining which adjacent tracts would be merged into a sampling area:

-a.
+- a.
 Road connectivity

-b.
+- b.
 Road miles and road density

-c.
+- c.
 Population centers

-d.
+- d.
 Military bases

-e.
-Geographic featuresf.
+- e.
+Geographic features

+- f.
 Number of outlets

-Statewide, for the 80 sampling areas, the average number of outlets per sampling area was estimated to be 10.4.
-Across the seven strata, the average number of outlets per sampling area ranged from 6.6 to 17.1.
+Based on the 2010 census data, Alaska is comprised of 167 census tracts; these 167 census tracts were rezoned into 84 sampling areas.
+Statewide, for the 84 sampling areas, the average number of outlets per sampling area was estimated to be 10.6.
+Across the seven coverage study strata, the average number of outlets per sampling area ranged from 7.3 to 17.4.

-(No areas of the State were excluded from sampling.)

 b.
-Were any areas of the state excluded from sampling?

-☐ Yes ⊠ No

-If Yes , please explain.

-Please a nswer the following questions about the selection of canvassing areas. a.
+Were an ny areas of the state excluded from sampling? ☐ Yes ⊠ No icas e answer the following questions about the selection of canvassing areas. a.
 Which category below best describes the sample design?
 (Check only one.)
 Census (Go to Question 6.)
 Unstratified statewide sample: Simple random sample (Respond to Part b.)
 Systematic random sample (Respond to Part b.)
-Single-stage cluster sample (Respond to Parts b and d.)
-Multistage cluster sample (Respond to Parts b and d.)
+Single-stage cluster sample (Respond to Parts b and d.) ☐ Multistage cluster sample (Respond to Parts b and d.)
 Stratified sample: \boxtimes Simple random sample (Respond to Parts b and c.)
 Systematic random sample (Respond to Parts b and c.)
 Single-stage cluster sample (Respond to Parts b, c, and d.)
 Multistage cluster sample (Respond to Parts b, c, and d.)
-Other (Please describe and respond to Part b.) b.
-Describe the sampling methods.
-Sample areas were selected for canvassing using a simple random sample from each of seven strata.
-A sampling fraction of 3.2 was used to calculate a target number of areas to sample within each stratum (see formula below).
-This resulted in a statewide target of 25 of 80 areas to be sampled.
-For Stratum 4a: Rural/Remote Census Areas - Excluding Census Tracts with Urban Clusters, a sampling fraction of 3.2 resulted in a target of 6 areas to be sampled; however, only 3 areas were sampled due to the cost of canvassing.
-Statewide, a total of 22 areas were sampled, with an estimated 206 outlets to be found during canvassing.
-The following formula was used to calculate the number of areas to sample per stratum: Number of sample areas within stratum / 3.2 = # of areas to be sampled (rounded to the whole number).
-Duovido a full description of the strate that were exceed c.
+Other (Please describe and respond to Part b.)

+Sample areas were selected for canvassing using a simple random sample from each of seven coverage study strata.
+A sampling fraction of 3.23 was used to calculate a target number of areas to sample within each stratum (see formula below).
+All strata were equally weighted.
+This resulted in a statewide target of 26 of 84 areas to be sampled.
+A python script was used to randomly select sample areas within each stratum.

+The following formula was used to calculate the number of areas to sample per stratum:

+Number of sampling areas within stratum / 3.23 =

+of areas to be sampled (rounded to the whole number).

+c.
 Provide a full description of the strata that were created.

-The Coverage Study used the same stratification scheme that is used for the Synar Survey, with one modification: Synar Survey Stratum Id 4 (Rural/Remote Census Areas) was subdivided into two strata.
-Each of the seven Coverage Study strata is described below (urban status is based on the 2000 US Census designation):
+The CY 2014 coverage study used the same stratification scheme that was used for the CY 2011 coverage study.
+This is the same stratification scheme used for the Synar Survey, with one modification: Synar Survey Stratum Id 4 (Rural/Remote Census Areas) was subdivided into two strata.
+Each of the seven coverage study strata is described below; urban status is based on the 2010 US Census designation: